Am I eligible for Higher Education Emergency Relief Funds? (Updated 09/23/2020)

 - Registration with Selective Service (if the student is male);

 - A high school diploma, GED, or completion of high school in an approved homeschool setting.

-- Be currently registered for either Spring 2020 and/or Summer 2020 terms.
+- Be currently registered for Fall 2020 term.

 - Not owe a refund on title IV grants or Not be in default on title IV loan or have fraudulently obtained or received title IV loans, or in excess of annual or aggregate limits

 - Not have a federal or state conviction for drug possession or sale, with certain time limitations

 - Students who have already received an emergency grant prior to September 1, 2020 are eligible.

 Additionally, the amount of funds you will be eligible to receive will be based on your Expected Family Contribution (EFC) as calculated by your FAFSA.
 If you are unsure what your EFC number is, please login to your FAFSA account and review your 2020-2021 application.